Flexible Pathway and Courses

 • Assumes knowledge from GI 101

-• The candidate will understand the structure and functions of a general insurance company.
+• Understand the structure and functions of a general insurance company.

-• The candidate will understand tort law and insurance law with respect to its effect on general insurance.
+• Understand tort law and insurance law with respect to its effect on general insurance.

-• The candidate will understand the elements of financial reporting for general insurance companies.
+• Understand the elements of financial reporting for general insurance companies.

-• The candidate will understand the analysis of a general insurer’s financial health.
+• Understand the analysis of a general insurer’s financial health.

-• The candidate will understand standards of practice and professionalism required of the actuary.
+• Understand standards of practice and professionalism required of the actuary.

 GI 301